-Choosing which is the best mouse for you comes down to a number of factors, and all the mice in our round-up come with a range of different features.
+Choosing which is the best mouse for you comes down to a variety of factors, and all the mice in our round-up come with a range of different features, succinctly described for your convenience.
 Read on to find out what mouse will suit your click-happy digits.

 1. Logitech MX Anywhere 2